Kristian Adelmund

-Kristian Adelmund (born 1 February 1987) is a Dutch former professional footballer who played as a defender.
+Kristian Adelmund (born 1 February 1987) is a Dutch former professional footballer who played as a centre-back.

 Club career

-Adelmund played in the youth teams of Feyenoord and Sparta Rotterdam but started his senior career at amateur side SHO after Sparta released him in summer 2008.
+Adelmund played in the youth teams of Feyenoord and Sparta Rotterdam but started his senior career at amateur side VV SHO after Sparta released him in summer 2008.
 He moved on to VV Capelle a year later before leaving to pursue a professional career in Indonesia.